-If you want to drop your Medicare drug plan or Medicare Advantage Plan with drug coverage and don't want to join a new plan, you can only do so during certain times (go to page 80).
+If you want to drop your plan and don't want to join a new plan, you can only do so during certain times (page 80).
 You can disenroll by calling 1-800-MEDICARE.
 You can also send a letter to the plan to tell them you want to disenroll.
 If you drop your plan and want to join another Medicare drug plan or Medicare health plan with drug coverage later, you have to wait for an enrollment period.
 You may also have to pay a late enrollment penalty if you don't have creditable prescription drug coverage.
 Go to pages 83-85.